nwactor/bart-now-mobile/README.md

 ### Known Issues

 * Departure times may need to update more frequently (actively being tested)
-* Walking directions don't load
+* Walking directions don't load sometimes (May be on Google's end?)
 * Train Panel size flashes when back button is pressed
-* Travel time doesn't update when transportation mode changes
+* ~~Travel time doesn't update when transportation mode changes~~ (Work-around found by expanding the webview portion of the app)